sdiehl/write-you-a-haskell/004_type_systems.md

 $$
 \tau_1 \to \tau_2 \to \tau_3 \to \tau_4 \quad = \quad \tau_1 \to (\tau_2 \to (\tau_3 \to \tau_4))
 $$

+In all the languages which we will implement the types present during compilation are *erased*.
+Although types are possibly present in the evaluation semantics, the runtime cannot dispatch on types of values at runtime.
+Types by definition only exist at compile-time in the static semantics of the language.

 Small-Step Semantics
 --------------------